keptn/keptn.github.io/content/docs/0.8.x/integrations/migrate_from_070_to_080/index.md

 }
 ```

-In addition, make sure to also upgrade the respective CloudEvents sdk.
+Also, don't forget to update the respective CloudEvents SDK/package.

 ## Keptn CloudEvents